Many brewers and lovers of beer love to muse over the ingredients. We ponder on the flavor profile of our favorite beers.

 You have worked out by now why water causes regional differences in beer production.
 Compounds in the actual supply vary from place to place, which in turn plays a large role in influencing which brews come from which location.

 Pilsners — the prime beer export of the Czech Republic — need soft water, for instance, or a supply with a relatively low concentration of ions.
-In Ireland, where their supply is rich with minerals, produces stout — a product of the country's hard water.
+In Ireland, their supply is rich with minerals that produce stouts — a product of the country's hard water.

 Today, when local supply doesn't match up with the beer producers want to make, they try to change the composition of the H20 before using it.
 Gypsum, baking soda, and even salt enable you to change the pH levels to something more to your — or your ale's — taste.

 It is easy to overlook how much water is in beer, but you shouldn't.
-If you are considering brewing at home, make sure you know what kind you have in your local area.
-Then, you know which is the best beer to make or how to change the H20 composition beforehand.
+Water is a valuable resource.
+If you are considering brewing at home, you may want to test your local water first.